Student Success Innovation Lab (SSIL)

 - UNC Pembroke: UNCP will provide completion grants to students who are close to graduation but have unmet financial need and have exhausted all other sources of financial aid.
 Priority will be given to rural and low-income students.

-The UNC System Office has received over $3 million in total funding from the ECMC Foundation and the John M. Belk Endowment to provide funding to institutions to implement student success projects.
+The UNC System Office has received over $3.8 million in total funding from the ECMC Foundation, the John M. Belk Endowment, Arnold Ventures and the Michael & Susan Dell Foundation to provide funding to institutions to implement student success projects.

 The UNC System Office is pleased to announce two competitive grant opportunities that will enable select UNC institutions to implement and evaluate initiatives that are designed to improve student success:

 These opportunities, provided through the Student Success Innovation Lab, aim to increase our understanding of “what works” to increase student success by linking two key assets: student success initiatives developed and implemented by expert faculty and staff and UNC System faculty with expertise in the evaluation of education programs.
 The emphasis on rigorous evaluation of grant-funded work will set the Innovation Lab apart and serve as a national model.

 The System Office has selected six faculty members from UNC institutions with expertise and experience in program evaluation to serve as Research Affiliates for the Student Success Innovation Lab.
 Research Affiliates will serve in three related roles: